Nissan Skyline: ALSI-1 series

 The first Skyline was introduced on 24 April 1957, at the Takarazuka Theater, in Hibiya, Tokyo, for Fuji Precision Industries, marketed as a luxury car.
 It featured a 1.5 L (1,482 cc) GA-30 engine (also known as FG4A-30) producing 44 kW (60 hp) at 4,400 rpm, which was previously used in the prototype Subaru 1500, Subaru's first car.
 It used a de Dion tube rear suspension and was capable of 140 km/h.
 The car weighed around 1,300 kg.
 Skylines were produced as four-door sedans and five-door station wagons.
 Two models were available: the ALSIS-1 standard and the ALSID-1 Deluxe.
-The ALSI-1's appearance seems to be influenced by 1950s American cars (the front end was similar to the 1957 Chevrolet); the car featured rear tail fins, chrome molding and two-tone paint.
+The ALSI-1's appearance seems to be influenced by 1950s American cars, this drew criticism as when it was shown at European auto shows, it was accused of plagiarising the Simca Ariane, which was released at the same time. the car featured rear tail fins, chrome molding and two-tone paint.

-The ALSI-1 generation was sold in the United States, but did not sell well, and remain extremely rare.
+The ALSI-1 generation was sold in the United States starting in 1959, but did not sell well, and remain extremely rare.
 In 2020, a 1960 left-hand-drive model reappeared in an Idaho junkyard.

 ALSIS-1

-The ALSIS-1 standard model featured a grille with a large center bar with 6 vertical slats above it.
+The ALSIS-1 standard model featured a grille with a large center bar with six vertical slats above it.
 The side strips ran straight from the rear of the car to the front doors, where it dipped into a V-shape, widening and kicked upwards until it hit the front of the car.
 The side badge said "Skyline".